NaokiMiyanaga/lab-net/README.md

   - Docker bridge does not carry 802.1Q tags.
 VLANs are modeled as separate bridges (`vlan10`, `vlan20`).
   - There is no L2 link between L2A and L2B; each VLAN is independent.
   - Gateways are set to `.254` so `.1` can be used by SVIs.
+  - In dual-plane, SNMP exposure to host is disabled (`ports: []`).
+Use a management-net container to query.

   ### Verify BGP